tylim88/FirelordJS/README.md

 - Support tuple data type.

 - Replace `set merge` with `upset`(update if exist, else set).
-It receives 1 doc ref argument and 2 data arguments: partial data and complete data.
-It will attempt to update the document with partial data and create the document with complete data if the document does not exist.
+It will receives 1 doc ref argument and 2 data arguments(partial data and complete data).
+It will attempt to update the document with partial data or create a document with complete data if the document does not exist.

 ### What Will Not Be Implemented

 - Support for wide numeric key and wide string key (Record<number, unknown> and Record<string, unknown>).
 It still needs more consideration because this data type is pointless to query(we need to know what the key is first, it would be better to just save the document ID somewhere) and we need to constantly aware of the document size limit.
 If you don't care about query and you sure that the size limit will not exceed 1 MB, then this is for you.
 But allowing this also open up for mistake and bad practice for those who are not aware.
 Most likely I will not implement this but will give it deeper thoughts in the future.

 - Support for object unions type.
 Objects unions type seem to be a good type to have in NoSQL database because of how ever-changing NoSQL schema is.
 However, this is not the case because it brings uncertainty that cannot be handled reasonably.
 For example, with `{a:number}|{b:string}`, you can set `{a:1}` then update `{b:"x"}`, in this case the type is no longer unions type but an intersection type: `{a:number} & {b:string}`.
 So I will not implement this feature and will remove it from [FireSageJS](https://github.com/tylim88/FireSageJS) too.
-A better way to solve this is to use [`PossiblyReadAsUndefined`](https://firelordjs.com/guides/possibly_read_as_undefined) label on newly add field instead(you can also label abandoned fields as `PossiblyReadAsUndefined`, but an easier way is to just ignore them totally lol).
+A better way to solve this is to use [`PossiblyReadAsUndefined`](https://firelordjs.com/guides/possibly_read_as_undefined) label on newly add field instead(you can also label abandoned fields as `PossiblyReadAsUndefined`, but an easier way is to totally ignore them).

 - Support for optional (`?` modifier).
 Optional is a highly requested feature because of how common it is, however because of how Firestore works: it is impossible to query a missing field.
 Example: it is impossible to query user that has no phone number if phone number field does not exist.
 Because of this, it is important to make sure every field exists.
 You may not need the field now, but you may need it later plus adding default value is simple, especially with such powerful typing library like Firelord.
 So in order to not accidentally cripple your query in the future, I will not implement this feature.
-Yes, set merge basically lead to the same problem, hence I discourage you from using set merge and will replace set merge with `upset`.
+Yes, set merge basically lead to the same problem, hence I encourage you to use `upset` instead (will be available in the future).

 ### Possible Architecture Changes in V3